LocalTensor Constructor

 tmpBuffer2.SetBufferLen(1024);

-// Example 17: Use SetSize to change the length of the allocated tensor to 256 (unit: element).
+// Example 17: Use SetSize to change the length of the requested tensor to 256 (unit: element).

 AscendC::LocalTensor<float> tmpBuffer3 = tempBmm2Queue.AllocTensor<float>();